lamnhan066/language_helper/README.md

 # Language Helper

+## Features

-Make it easier for you to implement multiple languages into your app with minimal effort.
+- Make it easier for you to implement multiple languages into your app with minimal effort.

+- Using [language_helper_generator](https://pub.dev/packages/language_helper_generator) (still in the early stages) will make it easier to maintain the translations in your project.

 ## Usage